Raid-Training-Initiative/RTI-API/README.md

 # RTI API

 ## Overview
 This is a repository for the API that exposes the RTI data used by [RTI Bot](https://github.com/Daniel123643/RTIBot) for use within web interfaces and other third-party applications.
+The base URL of the live API is [here](https://rti.krhom.com/api/).

 ## Installation
 * Step 1: [Install Node.js](https://nodejs.org/en/download/) if you haven't already.